Welcome to our latest free professional learning series on personal blogging!

 Customizing your blog theme is normally one of the first thing most people want to do when they first log into their blog.
 Tip: having a few posts on your blog may help you visualize your theme’s appearance better.

-So lets finish off getting your class blog started by showing you how to customize your theme!
+Lets finish off getting your blog started by showing you how to customize your theme!

 Back to Top

 With the theme customizer you can customize your theme and see the results in real time before activating the theme.

 Here’s how to change your theme using the theme customizer:

 2. Click on ‘Live Preview‘ below the theme you want to use.

 Or if you want to customize your current theme, click on ‘Customize‘ under the current theme.